-Dartmouth Caring is a team of staff and volunteers who focus on prevention, early intervention and enablement measures to help people live independent lives in their own homes for as long as possible.
+Dartmouth Caring is a team of staff and volunteers who focus on helping people of all ages live as positive a life as they are able.

 Based in the town, we reach out to the surrounding villages, including Stoke Fleming, Strete, Blackawton and Dittisham.